|

 about the speed of the traffic on Randolph Avenue just outside their school,"

+he said.
 Besides showing and discussing photos from Mn/DOT projects and highlighting

 scientific principles involved in each case, Bradley promoted the big picture.
+"I talked about the larger picture of transportation statewide,"

 he explained.
 "I talked about trying to balance safety with mobility, environmental